-A French fashion brand is under fire for a photo shoot involving indigenous women in southern Mexico
+A French fashion brand is under fire for a photo shoot involving Indigenous women in southern Mexico

 “These actions threaten the dignity of peoples and communities and reinforce racist stereotypes about indigenous culture and traditions,” the institute said.

-The institute said it would seek a “legal remedy” for the indigenous people who were photographed.
+The institute said it would seek a “legal remedy” for the Indigenous people who were photographed.

 But executives at Sézane say the video is being misconstrued.
 They say it was not part of a commercial campaign but for a “backstage journal of the creative director."

 “No payment was exchanged as these photos were not intended for commercial use,” said Anne-Caroline Wacquiez, the head of communications at Sézane.
-“These are the photos of a woman met through a spontaneous encounter two days prior in the streets of Teotitlán del Valle, who accepted to come and share a lunch with the Sézane team and to participate in a quick informal backstage photoshoot.”
+“These are the photos of a woman met through a spontaneous encounter two days prior in the streets of Teotitlán del Valle, who accepted to come and share a lunch with the Sézane team and to participate in a quick informal backstage photo shoot.”

 Wacquiez did not say whether the “backstage journal” was meant to be shared on social media.